dmp1ce/BTC-Privacy-Suite/README.md

 Copy the `joinmarket-yg.yml.tpl` file to a file named `joinmarket-yg.yml`.
 Then edit the `joinmarket-yg.yml` with the setting wanted for the yield generation.
 You will need to set your wallet file and wallet password for Docker Compose to start the yield generator service.

-Please read the Join Market docs for determining what the setting should be for the yield generator or read the notes in the script itself.
+Please read the JoinMarket docs for determining what the setting should be for the yield generator or read the notes in the script itself.
 Defaults seem to be OK, if in doubt.

 - [Yield Generation documentation](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md)
 - [yg-privacyenhanced.py source](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/scripts/yg-privacyenhanced.py)